Henry Goodman: Television

-In 2003 Goodman guest starred in the ITV series Foyle's War as corrupt American industrialist Howard Paige in “Fifty Ships”, the opening episode of Season 2 of the British TV crime drama set in WWII.
+Goodman played Dr Robert Silwood in "Secrets of the Dead", a 2001 episode of Dalziel and Pascoe.
+In 2010, he played Cecil Bernstein - co-founder, with his brother Sidney, of Granada Television - in The Road to Coronation Street, about how the long-running soap was created.
+In 2003 he guest starred in the ITV series Foyle's War as corrupt American industrialist Howard Paige in “Fifty Ships”, the opening episode of Season 2 of the British TV crime drama set in WWII.
 In 2013 he played the role of Sir Humphrey Appleby in the remake of Yes, Prime Minister which was launched on the Gold television channel.

 Theatre

+In 1991, he originated the role of Roy Cohn in the world premiere of Angels in America.

+He portrayed Charles Guiteau in the London premiere of Assassins at the Donmar Warehouse in 1992.
+He starred as Nathan Detroit in Guys and Dolls at the Royal National Theatre in 1996.
+The next year, he portrayed Billy Flynn in the West End revival of Chicago.

 Goodman appeared on Broadway in three shows.
-He briefly replaced Nathan Lane in The Producers in 2002, but was fired after one month due to creative differences with Mel Brooks.
+He briefly replaced Nathan Lane as Max Bialystock in The Producers in 2002, but was fired after one month due to creative differences with Mel Brooks.
 The following year he returned to Broadway in Tartuffe.

+In 2007, he starred as Tevye in Fiddler on the Roof at the Savoy Theatre in London’s West End.

 In 2010 he played the role of Sir Humphrey Appleby in the stage version of Yes, Prime Minister at the Chichester Festival Theatre and later at the Gielgud Theatre, in London's West End from 17 September 2010.

 In 2012 he played the title role in The Resistible Rise of Arturo Ui in Chichester and then in the West End to critical acclaim.

 In 2015 he played the title role in Ben Jonson's Jacobean comedy Volpone at the Royal Shakespeare Company, directed by Trevor Nunn and co-starring Matthew Kelly and Miles Richardson.
 His previous RSC appearance was in 2003 as Richard III.

 In 2017 he played Lucian Freud in Looking at Lucian, written by Alan Franks, at the Ustinov Studio at Theatre Royal, Bath.
 Of this part, he said "I share an intense hunger to want theatre to be as meaningful as he wanted painting to be."

 In 2022, he played Hercule Poirot in Ken Ludwig’s adaptation of Murder on the Orient Express at the Chichester Festival Theatre and the Theatre Royal, Bath.
 He was nominated for a UK Theatre Award for his performance.

 Film

 In 1999 Goodman played a memorable cameo role as the Ritz concierge in Notting Hill.
-He portrayed a HYDRA doctor in the 2014 film Captain America: The Winter Soldier, though he was not listed in the credits.
+He portrayed a Hydra doctor in the 2014 film Captain America: The Winter Soldier, though he was not listed in the credits.
 He played the character again, now named Dr. List, on the second season of the TV show Agents of S.H.I.E.L.D., and in the 2015 film Avengers: Age of Ultron.